Shishirise/ML-with-Python/ML MODELS/Linear Regression.md

 # Linear Regression

 Linear Regression is one of the simplest and most widely used techniques in statistics and machine learning.
-This guide will walk you through everything you need to know about it—from the concept and math to its real-world applications and implementation.

----

 ## What is Linear Regression?